ErikBrorsson/MVDet/eriks_readme.md

 max_moda: 67.1%, max_modp: 64.6%, max_precision: 92.3%, max_recall: 73.2%, epoch: 8.0%

+### 8/9
+- [x] Start uda exp more similar to what is done in previous uda OD.
+I.e., use high threshold (0.8) and plain pseudo-label supervision.
+  -  As expected, the preicision goes to ~100% while recall goes to 0%
+- [x] implement cheating "threshold-selector" and evaluate UDA with th-selector on different benchmarks
+  - 2,4,6->1,3,5
+    - ~77 moda GOOD
+  - 2,4,5,6->1,3,5,7
+    - 78.8 moda GOOD
+  - 1,3,5->2,4,6
+    - ~50 moda NOT GOOD
+  - 1,3,5,7->2,4,5,6
+    - ~76.3 GOOD
+  - multivewx
+    - 51 NOT GOOD
+- [x] implement uda oracle (using uda pipeline but with target domain labels instead of pseudo-labels)
+  - 2,4,6->1,3,5
+    - ongoing
+  - 2,4,5,6->1,3,5,7
+    - ongoing
+  - 1,3,5->2,4,6
+    - ongoing
+  - 1,3,5,7->2,4,5,6
+    - ongoing
+  - multivewx
+    - ongoing
+- [ ] implement gmvd min, max, mean

+Even with ideal threhsold-selector, the results from 1,3,5->2,4,6 and wildtrack are unsatisfactory.

 # TODO
-1. Start uda exp more similar to what is done in previous uda OD.
-I.e., use high threshold (0.8) and plain pseudo-label supervision
-2. implement a "threshold-selector" that cheats and uses target gt to select the best pseudo-label threshold in each iteration.
-   1. This way, I can easily check whether uda results could be significantly improved if the correct threshold is used

 Reasons why MVDet is more suited for UDA than GMVD is?
 - duplicate views and permutations augmentation I use for MVDet is advantageous in an UDA setting